Mrekyle/ci-project-4/notes.md

 Add breadcrumb navigation to the application under the header/navbar Dark Mode
-Add random image generator to the registered users home page
+Add random image generator to the registered users home page else statment for recipes page to add create recipe button